 The line did have at least two spurs that are known, both of which were established before Clark purchased the SA&N. The first is the Harper spur, which was located on what is now the west side of Newport Boulevard opposite E. 18th Street.
 The second is the Thurin spur, which was located between present-day 22nd and 23rd Streets.

-Thanks to Paul Dexter for contributing information about this route.
+Thanks to Paul Dexter for contributing information.

 The Clark who acquired SA&N at turn of century was W.A. rather than J Ross, who was his brother.
 W.A. earned his wealth in mining, as sugar only figured in their later enterprise.
 Rate competition between S.P. and SA&N had been competitive rather than "anti-competitive".
 Thurin station was between 20th-21st street (note Thurin Ave. today).
 For more accurate and reliable info see chapter in my "Rails Through the Orange Groves".

 The section of track that remains at the car wash along Harbor Blvd, was part of the spur the ran to the Santa Ana Army Air Base (served some warehouse after the base was closed).
 The Pacific Electric and, after the merger with the SP in 1965, the Southern Pacific ran over this track.
 It was not part of the Santa Ana-Newport Beach line that was built by the Santa Ana & Newport Railroad.
 That line followed Newport Ave throught Costa Mesa and was east of the pictured track.